Radar Tracking and Jamming

 Modeling the tracking radar

-For this analysis, you will use a single beam.
-The Radar () object will be a child of the Servo ().
-Since Servo () is bore sighted towards TestFlight (), the Radar () object's embedded antenna, which is pointing along the parent's Z body, will also point at TestFlight ().
-(Orientation Methods)
+For this analysis, you will model radar system with a single-beam antenna.
+The Radar object will be a child of the servo Sensor object you just created.
+Several different orientation methods are available for specifying the direction in which a sensor or antenna is pointing with respect to a reference frame fixed in the body frame of the sensor's or antenna's parent object.
+Since Servo is bore sighted towards TestFlight, the Radar object's embedded antenna, which is pointing along the parent's Z body, will also point at TestFlight.

-2. Select Servo () in the Select Object dialog box.
+3. Select Servo () when the Select Object dialog box opens.

-You will model a monostatic radar using a search track mode.
-You could use this type of antenna for transmitting and receiving, along with detecting and tracking point targets.
+You will model a search/track radar radar that is monostatic.
+You can use this type of radar antenna for transmitting and receiving, along with detecting and tracking point targets.

-To understand constants and equations used in STK, look at Search/Track Radar Constants and Equations in STK Help.
+To understand the constants and equations that relate generally to search/track radar systems in the STK software, look at the Search/Track Radar Constants and Equations page in the STK Help.

 1. Open Tracking_Radar's () Properties ().